A short introduction

 What to expect?

 Small rooms/tents, bungalows and hostels.
 B&B basis.
 Sometimes shared bathrooms.
 Usually fans, don't expect AC.
-Not recommended on safari due to guides and food
+Our "budget" recommendations would in most cases pass as mid-range.

 What to expect?